andcoa/ActiveDirectory/README.md

 - Log Forwarding & Telemetry: Designed log forwarding architecture using Splunk Universal Forwarder and Sysmon across domain controller and endpoints, with dotted‑line flows to central Splunk server.
 - Attack Simulation Preparation: Integrated Atomic Red Team tooling for future red‑team exercises and outlined pathways for extending the lab with IDS/EDR and firewall components.

-### Tools Used
+## Tools Used

 - draw.io – For rapid creation of network and lab architecture diagrams.
-- VirtualBox (or cloud VMs) – To host Ubuntu/Windows/Kali Linux virtual machines.
+- VirtualBox – To host Ubuntu/Windows/Kali Linux virtual machines.
 - Splunk Universal Forwarder & Sysmon – Configured on Windows servers and workstations to collect and forward telemetry logs.
 - Atomic Red Team – Deployed on the target VM to generate simulated attack behaviors.